ZACHARY2215/attendance-checker/README.md

 ## Troubleshooting

-- If you encounter issues with dlib or face_recognition installation, ensure CMake and Python 3.10 (with Tkinter) are installed via Homebrew.
+- If you encounter issues with dlib or face_recognition installation, ensure CMake and Python 3.10 (with Tkinter) are installed (and Visual Studio Build Tools on Windows).
 - For camera errors, ensure your webcam is connected and accessible.
 - For Google Sheets sync, follow the setup instructions in `sheets_sync.py`.